sameoldmadness/bem-starter-pack/docs/usage.md

 # Usage

-Once you have cloned or downloaded blinkered-bem, you've got a nice setup that allows you to create blocks — independent components of your application.
+Once you have cloned or downloaded bem-starter-pack, you've got a nice setup that allows you to create blocks — independent components of your application.

 A rich library of builin blocks is also avaliable.